Harvinator/back-end-instructions/readme.txt

 == Changelog ==

+= 2.2 =
+* tested in WordPress 3.5-alpha, minor bug fixes and code cleanup for the upcoming WordPress release.
+* tested in a Multi-Site environment, seems to work fine.
+(Please contact me if you find out otherwise, because my tests are only in a localhost environment.)
+* created a now video explaining the plugin, since the old one is outdated.
+* removed stylesheets because they actually aren't necessary anymore

 = 2.1 =
 * some commits didn't take - partial upgrade.
 Trying again to get all the right files in there.